Communication and Administration of NGOs in Tanzania

 - Access to the World Unite!
 Knowledge Base with preparation materials tailored to your location and activity, including cultural preparation

-- Pre-departure orientation via Zoom with other participants
+- Pre-departure orientation via video call with other participants

 - Transfers to/from Kilimanjaro International Airport (JRO) on arrival and departure